0xDBFB7/scientific_standards/README.md

 Better pre-trial communcation with experts, especially via protocol pre-review, can probably help with this; see, for instance, PLoS One's ["Registered Reports"](https://everyone.plos.org/2020/01/14/registered-reports-are-coming-to-plos-one/).

+# The best possible experiment

+While we want uniform methods, we also simultaneously want to use the best and most stable methods available at the time, to offer the firmest foundation for future research to build on.

+In my case, I read several thousand papers, a few books.
+A paper on the most common analytical experiment in this field has been cited about 5000 times; it has common issues with stability of results (a great deal of care is required for accuracy).
+Guidelines on the second most common technique, which is usually quite accurate, are often cited about 250 times

+And then, shortly before a data-taking run, I found [a paper](https://doi.org/10.1063/1.1139901) on a completely novel topology.
+It requires no equipment that a standard university lab would not have, yet is *orders of magnitude more sensitive*, and is absolutely immune to the most common artifacts.
+It has been cited three times.

+Certainly this is mostly my ignorance and inexperience at play, but it seems like that shouldn't happen; and yet I have little reason to believe that my experience is unique.

+Let us return to the thesis by Dogan on mosquitoes.

+> "Olfactometers used in the bioassays for evaluating repellents usually do not measure repellency, but rather measure non-attraction.
+Therefore, I designed a novel olfactometer that divides host-seeking behavior of mosquitoes into attraction and repellency at close range.
+I compared my olfactometer with another similar olfactometer and found no difference when attraction was measured.
+However, the new olfactometer assesses true repellency.
+I also added a new term to the terminology of host-seeking behavior, that is 'inhibition'."

+So, the implicit standardization discussed above is, I think, a poor sort of standard.
+If everyone cites a paper from 1978:

+- A paper is immutable in the face of progress.
+It provides no context regarding future developments and can never be "superseded" meaningfully.
+- It is hardly possible to provide sufficient detail to be replicable in a 5-page paper.
+The emphasis is usually on the results, not necessarily describing methods in excruciating detail.

 <hr>

 Of course, checklists and standards can only ever capture the "low-hanging fruit" of mistakes; the "unforced errors" like [contaminated cell lines](https://doi.org/10.1126/science.6451928) and [Microsoft Excel](https://doi.org/10.1186/s13059-016-1044-7) ("A programmatic scan of leading genomics journals reveals that approximately one-fifth of papers with supplementary Excel gene lists contain erroneous gene name conversions").